wzdlc1996/HugoSource/content/Notes/AMath/Metropolis.md

 2. For any \(\bm{\mu}_0\) :

     $$\bm{\pi}_n  = \frac 1 n \sum_{j=1}^n \bm{\mu}_0 \bm{P}^j \rightarrow \bm{\pi} \ , \ \text{exponentially fast as } n\rightarrow \infty$$

+{{% fold "Proof"%}}

+We need only to prove the second assertion because the first one has been proved to be true by Perron-Frobenius theorem.

+For the second assertion, we should point out

+{{% /fold %}}